 The 2013 update to the AAP guidelines is a little more prescriptive suggesting that antibiotics should be prescribed in cases of severe AOM or bilateral AOM, as it is here where the evidence is strongest for benefit.
 If the AOM is unilateral and not severe then the watchful waiting approach is appropriate.

 Diarrhoea occurred in 30% of children in each group of the study and dermatitis occurred in 34%.

 What about the economic burden of treatment?

 The American Academy of Pediatrics estimated that the direct cost of treating AOM (in 1995) was $1.96 billion dollars with indirect costs adding a further $1.02 billion dollars.
-The cost to the individual can range from between $10 and $100 dollars.
-The 2015 Cochrane review stated that a whopping 95% cases in the US are treated with antibiotics.
+The cost to the individual can range from $10 and $100 dollars.
+The 2015 Cochrane review stated that a whopping 95% of cases in the US are treated with antibiotics.
 An article in press in the Journal of Paediatrics by Youngster et al looking at trends in antibiotic use in children across a number of industrialized countries reveals wide practice variation with a 7.5 times difference in prescribing rates between some countries, with the US not being the worst offender.

 When clinicians utilized a ‘wait-and-see’ approach 63% of parents didn’t even fill their scripts and there was no difference in fever, otalgia or unscheduled visits.